The information in this article is up to date through tax year 2020 (taxes filed in 2021).

-Partnership with your spouse
+When you partner with your spouse

 But if both partners agree to it, a married couple can be considered a “qualified joint venture” by the federal government for tax purposes.
 In this case, the partners will have to file Schedule C tax forms separately, but both will receive credit for social security and Medicare coverage purposes.

-Employing your child
+When you employ your child

 If your business is a sole proprietorship or a partnership with your spouse, payments for the services of your child if they’re under age 18 aren’t subject to any FICA or FUTA taxes.
 You may deduct their salaries as business expenses as well.